 Once you arrive on the ship, make sure you tell the gangway watch who you are.
 Normally you'll have to go past them as you board, but they will let the Master know you've arrived and will let you know where to go (if you're lucky, then another of the deck crew will come along and guide you to the accommodation block and your cabin).
 If you're in port, then chances are the Master will be a rather busy man with port officials, customs officials, loading masters, agents, etc, all wanting to talk to him at once, so it might be a good idea to wait until he is free and then go along to him and give him your documents.
 As you're joining the ship and its crew, there are a few legal requirements that the ship's company as your new employer has to complete.
 The first will be the safety tour.
 Normally the Bosun or 3rd Mate will come along and give you a complete tour of the vessel, advise you of where your muster station is and what your duties during a fire drill will be.
 Make sure you pay attention.
 You will also need to officially "sign on" the vessel.
 This is simple, at some point the 3rd or 2nd Mate will come along and put the "Ship's Articles" in front of you.
 All you have to do is fill in your name, address, next of kin and sign the articles and then you will have officially joined your vessel.
 G. The language of the text is informal and colloquial.
 It contains idioms, phrasal verbs, etc. Which words in the glossary below are informal?
 Write "informal" next to them, as is done in a dictionary.

-Glossary liaise work closely with somebody and exchange information with them pretty much almost, almost completely sort something to resolve a problem or difficulty; to deal with a problem successfully ship somebody off to send somebody to a place where they will stay (disapproving) get (a)round to (doing to find the time to do something, deal with a task in due course chances are it is likely that come along to go somewhere with somebody next of kin the closest living relative(s) 4.
-Fill in the correct wo ord/phrase from the glossary (use the correct form of verbs). - I can't deal with this problem now, I'm rather busy - can you it?
-2. He phones home phone calls by the en every day.
-He'll spend a fortune on 3.
+H. Fill in the correct word/phrase from the glossary (use the correct form of verbs).

+it?

+- 1. I need your help.
+I can't deal with this problem now, I'm rather busy can you - 2.
+He phones home every day.
+He'll spend a fortune on phone calls by the end of this trip! - 3.
 I might sending my updated CV to the company next week.
-They've asked sending my updated CV to the company next l me a hundred times.
-4. The stowaways were to a refugee camp before the local cide what to do with them.
-5. I'm glad you I didn't want to go by myself. at investigator had to directly rities while writing the report.
-7. He's late again he overslept this morning.
-8. I had to fill in "name es of" in my application form. • Match the verbs to the phrases.
-1. give $\square$ flights for your new crew 2. advise $\square$ the vessel 3. receive $\square$ straight to the vessel 4. sign on □ attention 5. go $\square$ past the gangway watch 6. go $\square$ the agent 7. pay $\square$ you through port immigration 8. notify $\square$ you of where your muster station is 9. escort $\square$ you a tour of the vessel 10. arrange $\square$ official notification about your assigned vessel itinerary - timetable - schedule
+They've asked me a hundred times. - 4.
+The stowaways were to a refugee camp before the local authorities could decide what to do with them. - 5.
+I'm glad you .
+I didn't want to go by myself. - 6.
+The marine accident investigator had to directly with the Port Authorities while writing the report. - 7.
+He's late again. he overslept this morning. - 8.
+I had to fill in "names of " in my application form.

+I. Match the verbs to the phrases.

+1. give \Box flights for your new crew

+2. advise \Box the vessel

+3. receive \Box straight to the vessel

+4. sign on \Box attention

+5. go \square past the gangway watch

+6. go \Box the agent

+7. pay \Box you through port immigration

+8. notify \Box you of where your muster station is

+9. escort \Box you a tour of the vessel

+10. arrange \square official notification about your assigned vessel

+itinerary - timetable - schedule